Somerset House logo

 Seyi Adelekun: (un)drowned

-A new multi-sensory performance echoing the parallels between London’s subterranean waters and Black healthcare neglect/silencing in the UK.
+A new multi-sensory performance echoing the connection between London’s forgotten wells and the systemic neglect of Black health in the UK.

 Doors: 1pm & 2.30pm